A. General

 CHR's Staff Employment will continue a careful evaluation of employment qualifications to ensure that unnecessary minimum requirements for employment are neither imposed nor advertised.
 Employment practices will be designed to encourage candidates who are qualified for such positions.
 UCLA will continue its practice of advertising in minority publications and other media which reach potential female and minority applicants for staff positions.

-4. Selection: UCLA will make good faith efforts to expand applicant pools to include more women and minority candidates.
+In those departments where it is determined that underutilization of minorities or women exists, special recruiting efforts shall be undertaken by the department in conjunction with Staff Employment. - Selection: UCLA will make good faith efforts to expand applicant pools to include more women and minority candidates.
 Each department has the responsibility to notify all departmental employees of intradepartmental promotional career vacancies and to allow sufficient time for employees to apply.
 Further, employees should be informed of the selection process utilized to fill such vacancies, including a description of the job, applicant requirements, and interviewing procedures.

-5. Policy on Employment of Relatives (Nepotism): In keeping with the basic UCLA policy of selecting a candidate for hiring or promotion solely in terms of individual qualifications, no person will be denied employment or advancement solely because he or she is related to another employee.
+- Policy on Employment of Relatives (Nepotism): In keeping with the basic UCLA policy of selecting a candidate for hiring or promotion solely in terms of individual qualifications, no person will be denied employment or advancement solely because he or she is related to another employee.
 Prior to the appointment of near relatives in positions in which there would be a supervisory or other close working relationship, approval of the Chancellor is required in accordance with University personnel policies.

-6. Training: Training programs will be open to all employees in accordance with the UCLA Equal Employment Opportunity and Affirmative Action policy.
+- Training: Training programs will be open to all employees in accordance with the UCLA Equal Employment Opportunity and Affirmative Action policy.
 Training programs will not be designed solely to improve skills in existing jobs, but also to develop skills necessary for career development.

 The CHR and the Staff Affirmative Action Office will continue to develop special training programs for supervisory and other staff to create greater awareness and understanding of issues of employment discrimination.
-Additionally, the Staff Affirmative Action Office and the CHR will continue to provide organizational development consultation to departments to enable employees to fully participate in the organization.
+Additionally, the Staff Affirmative Action Office and the CHR will continue to provide organizational development consultation to departments to enable employees to fully participate in the organization. - Promotion: Promotion opportunities at UCLA are encouraged for all employees regardless of sex or ethnicity.
+Promotions will be based solely on criteria which are made explicit.
+Promotion policies are administered in compliance with UCLA's policy on non-discrimination in employment.
+Promotional opportunities must be posted and announced.

-8. Transfer: UCLA has an open transfer policy.
+- Transfer: UCLA has an open transfer policy.
 All employees have the opportunity, in accordance with UCLA's policy on non-discrimination in employment, to apply for transfer and promotional vacancies.
 All staff employees who have satisfactorily completed their probationary period may apply directly to departments for consideration.

-9. Termination: Decisions regarding termination and non-renewal of employment will be made in compliance with UCLA's policy on non-discrimination.
+- Termination: Decisions regarding termination and non-renewal of employment will be made in compliance with UCLA's policy on non-discrimination.

-10. Work Conditions: All work conditions will be applied without discrimination and in compliance with UCLA's policy on non-discrimination in employment.
+- Work Conditions: All work conditions will be applied without discrimination and in compliance with UCLA's policy on non-discrimination in employment.

-11. Salary and Merit Increase: UCLA recognizes and adheres to the principle that no discrimination will be shown to any employee with respect to salary.
+- Salary and Merit Increase: UCLA recognizes and adheres to the principle that no discrimination will be shown to any employee with respect to salary.
 Merit increases are to be awarded on the basis of individual performance and improvement in performance.
 No merit increases may be awarded or denied on a discriminatory basis, in accordance with UCLA's policy on non-discrimination in employment.

-12. Leave Policies: Leave policies will be applied without discrimination, with or without pay, for all employees regardless of sex and/or marital status, in accordance with the UCLA's policy on non-discrimination in employment.
+- Leave Policies: Leave policies will be applied without discrimination, with or without pay, for all employees regardless of sex and/or marital status, in accordance with the UCLA's policy on non-discrimination in employment.

-13. Grievance Procedures: UCLA has grievance procedures for staff employees which ensure a fair adjudication of complaints related to conditions of employment.
+- Grievance Procedures: UCLA has grievance procedures for staff employees which ensure a fair adjudication of complaints related to conditions of employment.
 These procedures are described in the various personnel program manuals and collective bargaining agreements.

-14. Retaliation: Individuals who believe that they have been discriminated against in violation of University policy or state or federal law may file complaints with appropriate campus offices and/or state or federal enforcement agencies.
+- Retaliation: Individuals who believe that they have been discriminated against in violation of University policy or state or federal law may file complaints with appropriate campus offices and/or state or federal enforcement agencies.
 It is contrary to University policy to discriminate against or take any other retaliatory action against any individual because that person has filed a discrimination complaint with a campus organization or an external government agency, or has assisted, testified, or participated in a campus or agency's investigation.
 State and federal anti-discrimination laws prohibit discrimination or any other retaliatory action against any individual because that individual has made a charge, testified, assisted, or participated in an investigation under those laws.
 Employees of the University are expected to adhere to these requirements against discriminatory or retaliatory action.

-15. Performance Evaluations: As a part of the performance evaluation procedure at UCLA, all supervisors will be evaluated on their performance in the implementation of the Affirmative Action Plan as it applies to their areas of supervision.
+- Performance Evaluations: As a part of the performance evaluation procedure at UCLA, all supervisors will be evaluated on their performance in the implementation of the Affirmative Action Plan as it applies to their areas of supervision.

-16. Marital Status: Persons married or unmarried, regardless of gender, are treated equally in all personnel actions, including receipt of all benefits.
+- Marital Status: Persons married or unmarried, regardless of gender, are treated equally in all personnel actions, including receipt of all benefits.
 Age, marital status, and number of children are not factors in job offers.

-17. Physical Facilities: Appropriate physical facilities are provided for employees and applicants of both sexes.
+- Physical Facilities: Appropriate physical facilities are provided for employees and applicants of both sexes.

-18. Retirement and Benefits: Retirement and benefit provisions are administered in accordance with the University's policy on non-discrimination.
+- Retirement and Benefits: Retirement and benefit provisions are administered in accordance with the University's policy on non-discrimination.

-19. Seniority Systems: Gender is not a factor in UCLA's seniority systems.
+- Seniority Systems: Gender is not a factor in UCLA's seniority systems.
 Seniority is applied equally to all employees regardless of gender.

 F. Dissemination of Policy